Pawan Singh (politician)

 Pawan Kumar Singh is an Indian politician from West Bengal.
 He is the son of Arjun Singh of Barrackpore and a Member of the West Bengal Legislative Assembly from Bhatpara.
 The seat became vacant due to the resignation of sitting MLA Arjun Singh.
-In the by-election, Pawan Singh won the seat on the BJP ticket defeating former transport minister of West Bengal Madan Mitra.
+In the by-election, Pawan Kumar Singh won the seat on the BJP ticket defeating former transport minister of West Bengal Madan Mitra.

-Constituency

-He Represents Bhatpara (Vidhan Sabha constituency).

-Political Party

-He is from Bharatiya Janata Party.
+In 2021, Singh defeated AITC Candidate Jitendra Kumar Shaw and In the 2026 Assembly Election, he defeated AITC candidate by 22,807 votes.